MarciaBM/Sorting_Memories/README.md

 # Script - Photos Organizer
 Script - Photos Organizer

+.
+Works for linux
+.
+Delete duplicated photos
+.
+Let you choose what duplicated photos you want to delete

-Credits: Pedro and Márcia <3
+Credits: Pedro and Márcia